-My heart leaped!
+My heart leapt!
 Yes!
 It was perfect!
 I thought of the funerals of my grandparents, and how the family grieved with a definite nod to our ancestors' Irish aplomb.
 I knew my mother would have been delighted to know that I was with my two aunts and my uncle . . . in the Mercedes.

 I sat in the back behind Uncle Mark, and Aunt Mary Lynn slipped in the seat beside me.
 Just as Aunt Dorothy took shot gun, I blurted out like a little kid, "I'm so glad I'm riding with you!
 Y'all know how to do funerals!"

 My aunts looked at each other, and Aunt Mary Lynn winked, "I know, dear, isn't it somethin'?
 Are we sick or what?"
-Then laughter burst out all around.
+Then laughter bursted out all around.
 It wasn't a funeral anymore.
 This, y'all, was a wake!

+We drove to the church for the service.
 There was laughing and venting; serious words and silliness.
 There were silent tears and funny jokes.
 There were plans to meet again soon during better times.

+We went to the cemetery for the burial.
 There was no judgment.
 There was just freedom.
 Freedom to be angry, to be sad, to be happy, or whatever emotion came at whatever moment.
 There were no filters for perfect words, and sometimes things were said in a colorful manner.
 But my aunts and my uncle understood and their love covered everything.
 They were there for me no matter what.

-At the end of the funeral and burial, at the church fellowship hall eating some bits of brisket, it became clear that it was simply time for me to go.
+At the end of the funeral and burial, at the church fellowship hall while eating some bits of brisket, it became clear that it was simply time for me to go.
 There was nothing more to be done.